 When not in her running shoes, mum Susie can sometimes be found cycling or swimming in open water races; she once did an Ironman just to see what it felt like.

-She might be a super-human athlete but Susie couldn’t be nicer in person and she unsurprisingly has a significant and engaged following on social media.
+She might be an extraordinary athlete but Susie couldn’t be nicer in person and she unsurprisingly has a significant and engaged following on social media.
 She documents the challenges she embraces on Twitter and Instagram and is thoroughly supportive of all abilities of runner – as it wasn’t so long ago that she was a beginner herself.

-With her extraordinary experience and bouncy personality, it’s easy to see why she is often asked to speak at public and charity events, commentate at races, perform magazine and podcast interviews, appear on national TV and radio, undertake kit reviews and contribute to guest blogs.
+With her extraordinary experience and bouncy personality, it’s easy to see why she is often asked to speak at public and charity events, host events such as The National Running Show, commentate at races, perform magazine and podcast interviews, appear on national TV and radio, undertake kit reviews and contribute to guest blogs.
+Susie is also a fantastic ambassador for Intersport.
 If anyone can inspire, Susie certainly can!

 Susie Chan – Contact & More Info